Early Orthodontic Treatment: Phase I

+In children, Phase I usually consists of developing the jaws during growth in order to accommodate all of the permanent teeth.
+Phase I also aims to guide the growth of the upper and lower jaws through teeth alignment.
 By intervening early, parents may limit the time their children spend in braces.
 Phase I treatments often last from six to 15 months, followed by a period of retention.
 During this time, Dr. Reed monitors growth and development.
-Often, several years may lapse before patients need a second phase of treatment.
-Many patients avoid a second phase altogether.
+Often, several years may lapse before patients need a second phase of orthodontic treatment, with many patients avoiding a second phase altogether.

 - Expansion of the upper jaw to allow more space for permanent teeth